 AMD is a painless condition that generally leads to the gradual impairment of vision, but it can sometimes cause a rapid reduction in vision.
 It predominantly affects the central vision, which is used for reading and recognising faces.
 Normal macular ageing changes are a common incidental finding on a routine visit to the optometrist, but AMD may also be detected this way before it is symptomatic, or people may present with difficulty in performing daily activities such as driving, reading and recognising faces.

 Various ways of classifying AMD have been proposed.
 This guideline considers the best approach and recommends that a distinction is drawn between 'early' and 'late' disease.
 Within 'late' disease, distinction should be drawn between disease that is 'wet active' (neovascular lesions that may benefit from treatment), 'wet inactive' (neovascular disease with irreversible structural damage) and 'dry' (non-neovascular disease, including geographic atrophy).
 An additional category – late AMD (indeterminate) – is introduced to reflect rarer subtypes.
-For more details, see the classification table in recommendation 1.1.1.
+For more details, see the age-related macular degeneration classification table.

 The consequences of this condition for vision can be severe.
 AMD is the most common cause of visual impairment in the developed world, and the Royal National Institute of Blind People (RNIB) reports that AMD is the most common cause of certification for vision impairment.
 In an Australian cohort study of people with early stage AMD, the risk of progression to intermediate or advanced AMD within 5 years was 17%.
 However, early AMD is not always significantly progressive because 83% did not progress and AMD lesions appeared to have improved and regressed in 8% of people.